zulhakim88/Setel-POC/README.md

 This is a POC project for Setel Technical Assessment.

+## Requirements before running the project

+- DB configuration is handled through the DB_CONNECTION input in the `.env` file.
+Make sure you to provide the MongoDB connection string accordingly in the file.

 ## Available Scripts

 In each of the project directory (order and payment), you can run: